Paralyzer: Chart performance

 "Paralyzer" debuted on the U.S. Billboard Hot 100 at number 97 in June 2007.
 It proceeded to slowly gain in airplay and digital sales over the months.
 For the chart week of November 24, 2007 (over six months after the song was released), it became the band's first-career top 10 hit on the Billboard Hot 100, rising from number 14 to number 10.
 The song then rose to peak at number six on the Hot 100 over a month later, for the chart week of January 5, 2008.
 The song became the band's first number one on the Mainstream Rock and Alternative charts.
 It also became their second top five song on the Alternative Chart after "One Thing", which had peaked at number five, and it later tied 30 Seconds to Mars "The Kill (Bury Me)" and Red Jumpsuit Apparatus "Face Down" for the record of spending the most weeks on that chart (52 weeks).
 The record has since been broken by Rise Against's "Savior".
 It also found great success on the Billboard Adult Top 40, eventually climbing peaking at number three, their second top three song on that chart after "One Thing", which had reached number two.
 It also hit number one on its recurrent chart.
-The song topped three million digital downloads in the United States in late December 2010, and as of January 2015, the song has sold 3.4 million copies in the U.S.
+The song topped three million digital downloads in the United States in late December 2010, and as of January 2015, the song has sold 3.4 million copies in the U.S. The single has been certified six-times platinum (2,457,058 downloads) by the RIAA.

 The track peaked at number 12 on the Australian Singles Chart based on downloads alone; an amazing achievement considering eighty percent of single sales come from physical releases.
 "Paralyzer" is one of the most successful hits for the band.
 At the end of the year, the single ranked number 58 for the year in Australia.

-The single has been certified double platinum (2,457,058 downloads) by the RIAA.

 On the Canadian Singles Chart, the song became the band's second number one following 2003's "One Thing."
 It also did well on the Canadian Hot 100, reaching number three.
 The song later debuted at number 10 on the New Zealand RIANZ chart in February 2008, becoming the band's first charting song there.
 It climbed to number seven the following week.

 In September 2023, for the 35th anniversary of Alternative Airplay, Billboard published a list of the top 100 most successful songs in the chart's history; "Paralyzer" was ranked at number 45.